-This course is designed to prepare effective high school Language Arts Teachers.
-It acquaints candidates with various materials, teaching methods, and theories appropriate for teaching composition, Language Arts, and literature in high school settings, and fosters professionalism, dispositions/attitudes, and performances needed to teach Language Arts successfully to adolescents.
-It also prepares candidates to work with English as a second language or foreign language learners.
+This course is designed to prepare effective high school language arts teachers.
+It acquaints candidates with various materials, teaching methods, and theories appropriate for teaching composition, language arts, and literature in high school settings.
+It fosters professionalism, dispositions/attitudes, and performances needed to teach language arts successfully to adolescents.
+It also prepares candidates to work with second language learners.